Margaret Pomeranz: Recognition and honours

 In 2017, Pomeranz became the first woman to be honoured with a star on Winton's Walk of Fame during The Vision Splendid Outback Film Festival in Winton, Queensland.

-Pomeranz and Stratton received the Don Dunstan Award in 2018 and are both Patrons of the Adelaide Film Festival.
+Pomeranz and Stratton received the Don Dunstan Award in 2018 and were both Patrons of the Adelaide Film Festival.

 In May 2023, Pomeranz was awarded an honorary doctorate (Letters) from the University of Sydney "for her impact on popular culture, film and performing arts".

+Ongoing legacy

+"David and Margaret" have become icons in Australia.
+Film critic and comedians Alexei Toliopoulos rates Pomeranz "my actual hero of all time".
+In April 2025, he and Zachary Ruane created a new show for the Melbourne International Comedy Festival, titled Refused Classification, based on her arrest in 2003.

 Cameos

-Pomeranz had an uncredited role in the 1994 film The Adventures of Priscilla, Queen of the Desert as Adam's mother.
+Pomeranz had an uncredited role in the 1994 film The Adventures of Priscilla, Queen of the Desert as the mother of Adam (played by Guy Pearce).

 She has also appeared as herself in several Australian comedy programs and promotions, including: